Chris Blackwell: More reggae, movies, and Compass Point

-Blackwell also pioneered reggae to wider audiences the UK and the US beginning in the mid 70's with releases from Burning Spear, Augustus Pablo, Inner Circle, Dillinger, Black Uhuru, Third World, Aswad, Max Romeo, Justin Hines, Sly and Robbie and Lee Perry.
+Blackwell also pioneered reggae to wider audiences the UK and the US beginning in the mid 1970s with releases from Burning Spear, Augustus Pablo, Inner Circle, Dillinger, Black Uhuru, Third World, Aswad, Max Romeo, Justin Hines, Sly and Robbie and Lee Perry.
 He also formed Mango Records, which featured Jamaican and other artists from the Third World.
 Mango introduced Salif Keita, Baaba Maal, Gibson Brothers, Angélique Kidjo, King Sunny Adé and many others.

 Eventually, Island moved into movies and released The Harder They Come (1972) in the UK, which featured Jimmy Cliff.
 Produced and directed by fellow Jamaican Perry Henzell, the film marked the first time that Jamaican themes appeared in mainstream cinema.
 In 1977, Blackwell built Compass Point Studios in Nassau, Bahamas as a recording home for his acts and other artists.

 After Island Records

 Blackwell sold his stake in Island in 1989, eventually resigning from the company in 1997.
 In 2009, Blackwell was at the centre of celebrations held in London for Island's fiftieth anniversary.

-Each of Blackwell's companies was eventually sold to PolyGram and, in 1998, were part of the Universal Music Group conglomerate, but Blackwell left with a unique reputation for looking after artists as diverse as Bob Marley, U2, Cat Stevens, Grace Jones, Steve Winwood, Melissa Etheridge, Tom Waits, The Cranberries, Richard Thompson and PJ Harvey.
+Each of Blackwell's companies was eventually sold to PolyGram and, in 1999, were part of the Universal Music Group conglomerate, but Blackwell left with a reputation for looking after artists as diverse as Bob Marley, U2, Cat Stevens, Grace Jones, Steve Winwood, Melissa Etheridge, Tom Waits, The Cranberries, Richard Thompson and PJ Harvey.

 After selling these companies, Blackwell went on to found Palm Pictures, a media entertainment company with music, film and DVD releases.
 In the late 1990s, Blackwell merged Palm Pictures with Rykodisc to form RykoPalm, a new operation.

-In 2001 Blackwell was inducted into the Rock and Roll Hall of Fame and bestowed the Ahmet Ertegun Award.
+In 2001, Blackwell was inducted into the Rock and Roll Hall of Fame and bestowed the Ahmet Ertegun Award.
 During his acceptance speech he made a point of thanking Steve Winwood and acknowledged his importance in the development of Island Records.
 Blackwell said "Steve Winwood was really the cornerstone of Island Records.
-He’s a musical genius and because he was with Island all the other talent really wanted to be with Island."
+He's a musical genius and because he was with Island all the other talent really wanted to be with Island."